audreycanto/Canto-Repository-PSHS-CLC/q1/q1_sg2_a2.md

 Which algorithm is easier to test with different inputs?
 Why?

-Pseudocode 1 is easier to test because there is only 1 loop with fewer conditions to check.
+PseudoCode 1 is easier to test because there is only 1 loop with fewer conditions to check.
 The code is simpler to observe and fix.

 Checklist to guide your answer:
 ![Table 4](q1sg2a2table4.png)